Azure/Enterprise-Scale/docs/Deploy/deploy-new-arm.md

 2. Create a new ARM template file with an optional parameter file if required (for example, policyDef-NamingConvention.json and policyDef-NamingConvention.parameters.json) in the scope folder __azops\Tenant Root Group (GUID)\path-to-your-managementGroup\managementGroup (displayName)__.

+    In the [example folder](../../examples) several examples are published how to deploy platform resource.

     The picture below depicts an example configuration, where it is desired to deploy this policy definition at the **esiab** management group:

     ![_Figure_](./media/sample-deployment-scope.png)